 Occupational, Physical & Speech Therapists

 If you enjoy helping young children grow and develop then join our team!
-BARC Developmental Services Early Intervention program seeks licensed independent contractors who are willing to work in the home, community or centers with children ages birth to five years old who have special learning needs.
+BARC Developmental Services Early Intervention program seeks licensed independent contractors who are willing to work in the home, community or centers with children ages birth to three years old who have special learning needs.
 Opportunities available throughout Bucks County.

 Requirements for all positions include valid driver’s license and own vehicle for agency business.